JJAnalytics/Actionable-Insights-for-Developers/README.md

 ## Overview

 The Google Play Store offers valuable data that can drive success for app developers and businesses.
 Our goal is to analyse app information such as ratings, reviews, downloads & genres so developers can gain actionable insights to improve their apps and capture a larger share of the Android market.
-This data can help identify market gaps, enhance marketing strategies, and refine monetization approaches.
+This data can help identify market gaps, enhance marketing strategies, and refine monetisation approaches.

 ## Dataset